 In my clinic and my life, I rely on a helpful group of herbs known as adaptogens to help me and my patients get ahead of the stress, the frazzled feelings, and burnout.

-What Are Adatogenic Herbs?
+What Are Adaptogenic Herbs?

-These herbs are relatively new in their recognition in conventional medicine, but have been used to enhance fertility, stamina, immune support and longevity in Chinese, Ayruvedic, and other traditional medicines for a very long time.
+These adrenal herbs are relatively new in their recognition in conventional medicine, but have been used to enhance fertility, stamina, immune support and longevity in Chinese, Ayruvedic, and other traditional medicines for a very long time.

 In Naturopathic Medical school we spend several years studying herbal medicine and the various treatment applications that enable people to heal.
-Adaptogens are one of the first groups of herbs we are taught and with good reason — today’s world is full of stressors the human body was not meant to encounter…let alone daily.
+Adaptogens are one of the first groups of adrenal herbs we are taught and with good reason — today’s world is full of stressors the human body was not meant to encounter…let alone daily.

 Common Adaptogenic Herbs